-Hotel Adriatic is one of the few hotels in Croatia in which the artwork was created exclusively for the hotel, creating a compelling art collection.
-Over hundred unique works of art are exhibited throughout the hotel and such often being the topic of conversation over a glass of wine or an object of admiration of the hotel visitors.
+The Hotel Adriatic is one of the few hotels in Croatia in which the artwork was created exclusively for the hotel, creating a compelling art collection.
+Over a hundred unique works of art are exhibited throughout the hotel and are often the topic of conversation over a glass of wine or an object of admiration of hotel visitors.

 French artist Abdelkader Benchamma switches mediums using elegant pencil, charcoal and ink strokes on the walls of the rooms and suites to create imaginary worlds which seem tangible and dynamic, and strangely alive.
-His works are exhibited in the Palais de Tokyo in Paris, the Boghossian Foundation in Brussels, the Luis Vuitton Foundation in Paris and the Drawing Art Center in New York.
-He works with the galleries Gallery Isabelle van den Eynde in Dubai, Spazio 22 in Milan, Galerie du jour agnès b. in Paris, ADN gallery in Barcelona and Galerie Chantiers Boîte Noire in Montpellier.
+His works are exhibited in the Palais de Tokyo in Paris, the Boghossian Foundation in Brussels, the Luis Vuitton Foundation in Paris, and the Drawing Art Center in New York.
+He works with the Isabelle van den Eynde Gallery in Dubai, Spazio 22 in Milan, Galerie du jour agnès b. in Paris, the ADN gallery in Barcelona, and Galerie Chantiers Boîte Noire in Montpellier.

-Inspired by the concept of twisted reality, this Croatian artist reached for the painting tool of the late 18th century, a black mirror called claude glass, which enabled her to create symmetric photographs of artificially created landscapes carefully made out of miniature trees and moss.
-She has held exhibitions in prominent art institutions in Croatia, such as HDLU, the HAZU Glyptotheque and the Zagreb Lauba.
+Inspired by the concept of twisted reality, this Croatian artist reached for a painting tool of the late 18th century, a black mirror called a Claude glass, which enabled her to create symmetric photographs of artificially created landscapes carefully made out of miniature trees and moss.
+She has held exhibitions in prominent art institutions in Croatia, such as HDLU, HAZU Glyptotheque and Zagreb Lauba.

 Charles Munka is a French artist living in China.
-An explorer, a nomad and a multitalented author whose work introduces a fresh touch of adventure on a cartographic background.
-The places the author has travelled are marked by abstract shapes, which represent an echo of his memories.
-His work has been exhibited at Joyce Showroom in Hong Kong, HVW8 Gallery in Los Angeles and Opera Gallery in Singapore.
-He cooperates with Galerie Clemens Gunzer in Zurich and Cat Street Gallery in Hong Kong.
+An explorer, a nomad and a multitalented author, his work introduces a fresh touch of adventure on a cartographic background.
+The places the artist has travelled to are marked by abstract shapes, which represent an echo of his memories.
+His work has been exhibited at the Joyce Showroom in Hong Kong, HVW8 Gallery in Los Angeles and Opera Gallery in Singapore.
+He cooperates with the Galerie Clemens Gunzer in Zurich and Cat Street Gallery in Hong Kong.

-The central place of the original hotel staircase is taken by the lighting installation of the Austrian artist Valentin Ruhry.
+The central place of the original hotel staircase is occupied by the lighting installation of the Austrian artist Valentin Ruhry.
 It combines the contemporary technological era with the spirit of the century of the old hotel, inspired by the ornamentation of the steel fence of the staircase.
-Ruhry has exhibited his works in MAK, Museums Quartier and Franz Jozefs Kai 3 in Vienna, KM in Graz, Lentons Art Museum in Linz and ZKM in Karlsruhe.
-He collaborates with Galerie Clemens Gunzer in Zurich and Christine König Galerie in Vienna.
+Ruhry has exhibited his works in MAK, the Quartier and Franz Jozefs Kai 3 Museums in Vienna, KM in Graz, the Lentons Art Museum in Linz and ZKM in Karlsruhe.
+He collaborates with the Galerie Clemens Gunzer in Zurich and the Christine König Galerie in Vienna.

-Led by a designer instinct to fill up a space with details, the Croatian artist and designer Saša Šekoranja brings a dose of surprise in his abstract canvasses by painting theatre interiors which enable the visitor to get lost in the moment in an ornamented abundance of shapes inspired by Rovinj and its arboretum.
-Among others, Šekoranja has held group and individual exhibitions in Zagreb’s Museum of Arts and Crafts and Museum of Contemporary Art, as well as Le Loft in Paris.
-He designed sets for the Croatian National Theatre, the Zagreb Youth Theatre, and the Drama Theatre Gavella in Zagreb.
+Led by a designer’s instinct to fill up a space with details, the Croatian artist and designer Saša Šekoranja brings a dose of surprise to his abstract canvasses by painting theatre interiors which enable the visitor to get lost in the moment in an ornamented abundance of shapes inspired by Rovinj and its arboretum. Šekoranja has held group and individual exhibitions in Zagreb’s Museum of Arts and Crafts and Museum of Contemporary Art, as well as Le Loft in Paris, among others.
+He has designed sets for the Croatian National Theatre, the Zagreb Youth Theatre, and the Gavella Theatre in Zagreb.

 Through his elegant approach to subtle neon lines, Italian artist Massimo Uberti draws structures like the scenes within the spaces we live in, inspiring the observer to take a peek behind the door of light and discover a new space, a space of imagination.
 Uberti took part in exhibitions in important Italian institutions, such as MACRO in Rome and Università Bocconi in Milan.
 His light installation is the first art piece commissioned by Bentley Elements.
 He collaborates with Spazioborgogno in Milan and Brothers’ Art Gallery in Lugano.

 With the intention of examining the traditional oil-on-canvas technique and its storytelling potential, Croatian artist Zlatan Vehabović combines classical and contemporary values in his massive paintings, testing the technological advances of the 21st century.
-As a winner of the International Association of Art Critics Award, Vehabović has held group and individual exhibitions in the Essl Museum in Klosterneuburg, Hudson Valley Center for Contemporary Art in New York and the Museum of Contemporary Art in Zagreb, and his work was also presented in front of the European Parliament.
+As a winner of the International Association of Art Critics Award, Vehabović has held group and individual exhibitions in the Essl Museum in Klosterneuburg, the Hudson Valley Center for Contemporary Art in New York, and the Museum of Contemporary Art in Zagreb, and his work has also been presented in front of the European Parliament.
 He collaborates with the Marc Straus Gallery in New York.

-By combining photography and sculpture in rooms, suites and hallways of the hotel, Croatian tandem Žižić/Kožul creates a series of motifs reminding us of the basic human desires which mark our everyday escapism to utopia and make the observer question what we really need in order to be happy.
-The works of this duo have been chosen for the exhibitions in HDLU, Lauba and the Museum of Contemporary Art in Zagreb, as well as the Museum of Modern and Contemporary Art in Rijeka.
+By combining photography and sculpture in the rooms, suites and hallways of the hotel, Croatian tandem Žižić/Kožul create a series of motifs reminding us of the basic human desires which mark our everyday escapism into utopia and make the observer question what we really need in order to be happy.
+The works of this duo have been chosen for exhibitions in HDLU, Lauba and the Museum of Contemporary Art in Zagreb, as well as the Museum of Modern and Contemporary Art in Rijeka.
 Their works are included in the Filip Trade collection and the Museum of Contemporary Art in Zagreb.